Neptune's Necklace in Mother Nature's tidal zone

 Added to these are concerns over biodiversity itself, love and social connection, given we are social animals.

 Essentially, if mother nature doesn’t thrive then mankind will be sick and economics increasingly impacted.
-If her resources or natural capital are beyond replenishment or renewal, economics will go into free-fall across wide ranging supply chains.
+If our resources or natural capital are beyond replenishment or renewal, economics will go into free-fall across wide ranging supply chains.

 How do you respond to Mother Nature as an individual